primevise/essence/ruby/README.md

 ### Features

-- Tailored components - Designed using flexibility in mind while streamlining the development process
+- Tailored components - Flexible by design while streamlining the development process
-- Gorgeous simplicity - Essence empowers minimalistic user interface with purposeful accents
+- Gorgeous simplicity - Empowers minimalistic user interface with purposeful accents
-- Geared for performance - Keep everything in one place.
-No spreadsheets or getting lost between tooling
+- Geared for performance - Built with performance in mind
-- Ergonomic approach - Essence is designed to be easy to use and understand
+- Ergonomic approach - Designed to be easy to use and understand

 ---